Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 Acute arterial occlusion is serious.
 It occurs when blood flow in a leg artery stops suddenly.
-If blood flow to the toe, foot, or leg is completely blocked, the tissue begins to die.
+If blood flow to your toe, foot, or leg is completely blocked, the tissue begins to die.
 This is called gangrene.
-If this happens, medical care is needed right away to restore blood flow and possibly save the leg.
+If this happens, medical care is needed right away to restore blood flow and possibly save your leg.

-Call your doctor or go to the emergency department right away if you have any of the following:
+Call your healthcare provider or go to the emergency department right away if you have any of the following:

 Sudden pain in your leg or foot that may become severe